roytang/blog/content/replies/2011/05/c1sl466/index.md

 - IAmA
 ---

-I have no idea about microfinance or Kiva or Rwanda (and probably some other people are as ignorant as me), can you give us a lowdown?\n\nHow much life savings did you set aside before going on your world tour?
-Do you still earn money while travelling?\n\nI've always fantasized about going off to travel the world but I feel like it would be terribly difficult to leave behind my roots even for a shortish amount of time.
+I have no idea about microfinance or Kiva or Rwanda (and probably some other people are as ignorant as me), can you give us a lowdown?

+How much life savings did you set aside before going on your world tour?
+Do you still earn money while travelling?

+I've always fantasized about going off to travel the world but I feel like it would be terribly difficult to leave behind my roots even for a shortish amount of time.
 How did you overcome that sort of thing?